 Manish Singh and Sanford J. Hillsberg.
 Manish Singh currently is our Chief Executive Officer and the Chairman of our Board of Directors, and Sanford J. Hillsberg currently is a director.
 Messrs.
 Singh and Hillsberg also owned all of the capital stock of Lion Biotechnologies, Inc., a Delaware corporation ("Lion Delaware").
 On July 24, 2013, through a merger with our wholly-owned subsidiary, we acquired Lion Delaware.
 The purpose of the acquisition was to acquire access to technical and managerial resources to build our current and future products, which we believed would enhance or future operations and enable us to obtain additional funding.
 In the merger, Messrs.
 Singh and Hillsberg received, in exchange for all of their issued and outstanding shares of Lion Delaware's common stock, an aggregate of 1,340,000 shares of our common stock, as well as the ability to receive an additional 1,350,000 shares of our common stock upon the achievement of two milestones related to our financial performance and position.
-The Private Placement and the subsequent trading activity of our common stock to Messrs.
+The Private Placement and the subsequent trading activity of our common stock satisfied the two milestones and, accordingly, in November 2013 and December 2013 we issued the remaining 1,350,000 earn-out shares of common stock to Messrs.
 Singh and Hillsberg.
 As part of the Merger, Dr. Manish Singh entered into an employment agreement with us whereby we appointed him as our Chief Executive Officer and Chairman of the Board of Directors.
 Mr. Hillsberg also was appointed as one of our directors in connection with the merger.